 These waterfront structures could be ruled in or out during the Preconstruction Engineering Design phase if additional information or underwater subsoil imaging is obtained.
-Several structures that have been identified to require additional action may not require any action be taken in the future.
-Due to the currently available information the need has not been conclusively ruled out.
-Optical monitors, inclinometers, crack gauges, or similar technology will be used during the blasting activities to monitor tilting, settlement, and cracking of necessary structures.
+For this reason, several structures that have been identified to require additional action may need not have any action taken in the future.
+Due to the currently available information the need has not be conclusively ruled out.